 $0.01 to start with - this is set arbitrarily high to prevent spam attacks.
 Fees will gradually decrease as paid operations on the network increases.

-Radix is as private as private as bitcoin.
-It does not support complete anonymous transactions, but will support pseudo-anonymous transactions in the medium term.
+Radix is as private as bitcoin.
+It does not support complete anonymous transactions but will support pseudo-anonymous transactions in the medium term.
 The ledger is design as such that in the future it will be very easy to create an anonymity layer on top of it.
 The team will not focus on it until the basic features are stable.

 This is to make sure that anyone who creates tokens on our system is not forced to also make sure their customers and coin holders must also use Rads if they want to use the system.
 This was specifically designed into the Radix protocol to make sure all tokens are first class citizens.

 1. The Radix DEX (decentralized exchange) being live (white paper pending) - part of the Radix protocol.

 2. That the token you want to pay the fee with, and the Radix token, have liquidity as a traded pair on the DEX.

 Once these two facts are live; it is then possible for anyone who pays the transaction fee with their own token as the transaction fee will be converted to Radix tokens on the DEX; allowing the node to confirm any token transaction and receive XRD instead, without the sender requiring to hold XRD to send their tokens.

 However, if your Coffee Token is not popular enough to have a trading pair on the DEX, then you will still need to pay the transaction fee in Rads.

 Download, install and take the Alphanet wallets for a test drive on your desktop or Android phone.
 Download here.